Imagine your social media content being accessible to everyone, no matter their needs; your inclusive marketing reflects your brand values.

 3. USE ALT-TEXT

 There are over 2 million people in the UK living with sight loss.
 You can help those using assistive technology by writing Alt-text to describe your image.
 Most schedulers and social media apps allow you to add Alt-text to your images when posting.

 4. ADD CAPTIONS TO ALL OF YOUR VIDEO CONTENT

 Transcribing your video content and adding captions or subtitles will help anyone with a hearing impairment and those with neurological conditions such as ADHD & Autism.

 Make your hashtags easy for screen-readers to read by capitalising the start of each word like this; #BananaBread rather than #bananabread.

-If you would like more help with your social media content, book a Power Hour for personalised 1:1 training.
+If you would like more help with your social media content, get in touch.